The Doctor of Philosophy (Ph.D.) in Religious Studies is an advanced research degree meant for

 3. Submit all documents that are required by the admissions office:

-- a.
-Proof of Graduation: Applicants must provide proof of completion of Master’s degree in order to qualify for admissions, such as official transcripts or certificate of graduation.
+- Proof of Graduation: Applicants must provide proof of completion of a Master’s degree in order to qualify for admissions, such as official transcripts or a certificate of graduation.

 4. Personal Identification: All applicants are required to submit a photocopy of personal identification such as state driver’s license, government issued identification card, and passport or any government issued photo identification.